New York Foam Ban.

 GWP Packaging’s commitment to recycling

 GWP Packaging is committed to considering the environmental impact of our business and our products.

 We are committed to reducing waste through efficient working processes, designing packaging with a minimal material usage and the use of recycled and recyclable materials wherever possible.
 Our commitment in this area has enabled the business to be awarded ISO 14001 accreditation.

 At GWP Packaging we offer a range of corrugated products and packaging that are 100% recyclable and a greener alternative to plastic products.

 Despite the debate about its environmental impact, foam can offer unrivaled protection when it comes to safeguarding products.
 GWP Protective design and produce customised foam inserts which provide excellent protection to high-value, highly calibrated and expensive items during storage and transportation.

 Our engineered foam inserts (also sometimes referred to as cushion packaging) are designed to reduce the severity of shock on delicate, highly calibrated and expensive items during handling and storage.

-Find out more
+Find out more.

-Click below to find out more about the New York City Decision or follow the GWP Protective link to find out if we can help your business.
+Click here to find out more about the New York City decision or get in touch using the details below to find out if we can help your business.